 New Grad Traveling Therapist New Grad Traveling Therapist

-With over 8 years of experience, working with 10+ different companies and mentoring hundreds of new grads, we know what to look for in a company and a recruiter, the good and the bad.
-We are familiar with many recruiters and companies.
-This is why we help to connect you with those recruiters who we know, trust, and personally work with.
+With 10 years of experience, working with many different companies, and mentoring other we know what to look for in a company and a recruiter.
+We are familiar with many recruiters and companies, and we can help connect you with our top recruiters.

 “My main concern was finding the right agency since there are so many options, and it’s overwhelming.
 As a result of speaking with Jess and being connected with their recommended recruiters, I found the agency I wanted to work with and began my first assignment shortly after.”